wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.7 - (14.03.2011) =
+* Bugfix: Use the Wordpress gmt offset (= WordPress timezone settings) for adding messages.
+Before the time cames from the MySQL-Server
 = 0.9.6 - (15.01.2011) =
 * New: You can select which user group can publish a message as a WordPress blog post = 0.9.5 - (21.11.2010) =